Skip to content

 Secondary outcomes included facial function, adverse events and pain up to 6 months.

-This was a double blinded, randomised, placebo-controlled superiority trial and compared 10 days of 1mg/kg/day of prednisolone (max dose 50mg) with placebo.
+This was a double-blinded, randomised, placebo-controlled superiority trial that compared ten days of 1mg/kg/day of prednisolone (max dose 50mg) with placebo.
 To be included, children were aged from 6 months to <18 years with Bell’s palsy diagnosed in the ED by an Emergency doctor, with onset of facial weakness < 72 hours previous.
 There was a large number of contraindications for enrolment.
-These included contraindications to prednisolone (latent or active tuberculosis, systemic fungal infection, known hypersensitivity), active herpes zoster, use of any systemic or inhaled steroids within 2 weeks prior to the onset of symptoms and current or past oncological disease.
-This list is not exhaustive and the full exclusion criteria list can be found in the paper methodology.
+These included contraindications to prednisolone (latent or active tuberculosis, systemic fungal infection, known hypersensitivity), active herpes zoster, use of any systemic or inhaled steroids within two weeks before symptoms onset, and current or past oncological disease.
+This list is not exhaustive; the full exclusion criteria list can be found in the paper’s methodology.
 Block randomisation was used to ensure fair randomisation in each site.

 Should we treat Bells palsy with steroids?

 187 children were randomised: 94 to prednisolone and 93 to placebo.
-13 participants had no primary outcome at 1 month, including 1 patient who did not receive any study drug.
+13 participants had no primary outcome at one month, including one patient who did not receive any study drug.
 174 patients were put forward for final analyses.
-The median age of participants in both arms of this study was 9.9 years and 11.1 years for the placebo and prednisolone group respectively.
-At 1 month, there was no significant difference in the proportion of patients who had recovered facial function to House-Brackmann grade 1 (49% in prednisolone vs 58% in placebo, not statistically significant).
-It is worth noting in the subgroup analyses, children >12 years had a slight (not-statistically significant) increase in recovery of facial function when treated with prednisolone (58% in prednisolone arms vs 50% in placebo arm).
+The median age of participants in both arms of this study was 9.9 years and 11.1 years for the placebo and prednisolone groups, respectively.
+At one month, there was no significant difference in the proportion of patients who had recovered facial function to House-Brackmann grade 1 (49% in prednisolone vs 58% in placebo, not statistically significant).
+It is worth noting in the subgroup analyses, children >12 years had a slight (not statistically significant) increase in recovery of facial function when treated with prednisolone (58% in prednisolone arms vs 50% in the placebo arm).

 Secondary outcomes included complete recovery of function using the House-Brackmann scale at 3 and 6 months and complete recovery using an alternative scale, known as the Sunnybrook scale, at 1, 3 and 6 months.
 The Sunnybrook scale is a regionally weighted scale of facial function and assesses resting symmetry, voluntary movement, and synkinesis.
-At 3 and 6 months there was no difference in in the proportion of participants with complete recovery when assessing all participant.
-Again, sub group analyses showed older children (>12 years) to trend towards increased recovery when treated with prednisolone compared with placebo.
+At 3 and 6 months, there was no difference in the proportion of participants with complete recovery when assessing all participants.
+Again, sub-group analyses showed older children (>12 years) to trend towards increased recovery when treated with prednisolone compared with placebo.
 Recovery in children >12 years at 3 months was 94% in the prednisolone group versus 75% in the placebo group, and at 6 months was 97% versus 84% in prednisolone versus placebo.

 A similar pattern of results was seen with complete recovery of facial function on the Sunnybrook scale.

-Worryingly there is an increased concern that corticosteroid use may mask facial paralysis in Bell’s palsy as first presentation of an oncological diagnosis, both delaying diagnosis and potentially complicating management and prognosis.
-This event occurred in one patient enrolled in the RCT, and a further four patients screened as part of the RCT.
+Worryingly, there is an increased concern that corticosteroid use may mask facial paralysis in Bell’s palsy as the first presentation of an oncological diagnosis, both delaying diagnosis and potentially complicating management and prognosis.
+This event occurred in one patient enrolled in the RCT, and four patients screened as part of the RCT.

 Limitations

-The study was powered to find an increase in the proportion of complete recover of 12% more in the prednisolone group when compared with the placebo arm.
+The study was powered to find an increase in the proportion of complete recovery of 12% more in the prednisolone group compared to the placebo arm.
 Target recruitment was 540 (270 per group), with 244 subjects in each treatment group (allowing for a 10% dropout) needed to achieve 80% power and 5% significance.
-However, this study failed to achieve their desired sample size, despite extending the study by a year, and eventually enrolment stopped as funding stopped.
+However, this study failed to achieve its desired sample size despite extending the study by a year, and eventually, enrolment stopped as funding stopped.

 How good was the paper- CASP Checklist